Permanent Outdoor Dining

-The Department is facilitating this trial by enabling the online application for approvals under Sections 125 and 138 of the NSW Roads Act 1993 (Roads Act) and Section 68 of the NSW Local Government Act 1993 (Local Government Act) via the NSW Planning Portal.
+Online application for approvals under Sections 125 and 138 of the NSW Roads Act 1993 (Roads Act) and Section 68 of the NSW Local Government Act 1993 (Local Government Act) can be made via the NSW Planning Portal.
 Most applications come in under the Roads Act.

 Depending on the location of the site, the following approvals may be required:

-- Section 125 of the Roads Act approval is required if you are requesting a footway to be used for restaurant purposes
+- Section 125 of the Roads Act approval is required if you are requesting a footway to be used for outdoor dining

-- Section 138 of the Roads Act approval is required for any site in which council is not the consent authority
+- Section 138 of the Roads Act approval is required for any site where council is not the consent authority

 - Section 68 of the Local Government Act approval will be required if you are requesting to engage in a trade or business on community land.